 Much like the ZS10 and the KZ ED16, the ES4 lacks real isolation capabilities; while it can soften noise from outside a bit, it is not sufficient to let you listen music without raising the volume a few notches or to completely drown out ambient noise.
 They often force you to raise the volume beyond that of surrounding sounds, which is far from ideal and may even be dangerous to your hearing.

 There is no notable change in the cable, which is the same included in the packaging of the ZS10, ED16 and ZSA.
 Though it’s better than the frail, plasticky one that headphones such as the KZ ZSR come with, it’s still a basic cable which is far from offerings such as the Yinyoo 6-core copper cable or the Yinyoo 8-core SPC cable.

 Sound & Specs

-Staying true to my test methodology, I burned in the KZ ES4 for about 100 hours and then tried it with the following sources: Topping DX7, Topping D30 powering a Venture Electronics RunAbout 2.0bl and a Head ‘n’ HiFi Objective2 and Cayin N5ii.
+Staying true to my test methodology, I broke in the KZ ES4 for about 100 hours and then tried it with the following sources: Topping DX7, Topping D30 powering a Venture Electronics RunAbout 2.0bl and a Head ‘n’ HiFi Objective2 and Cayin N5ii.
 I used an iFi IEMatch2.5 most of the time with desktop sources.
 I used KZ foam eartips as stock silicone tips are rubbish.

 |Frequency response||20 – 40,000 Hz|